Pierre Gédéon de Nolivos

-Pierre Gédéon, Comte de Nolivos (born 25 November 1715) was a French soldier who served as Governor of Guadeloupe from 1765–1768, then as Governor of Saint-Domingue from 1769–1772.
+Pierre Gédéon, Comte de Nolivos (born 25 November 1715) was a French soldier and a rich slave plantations owner.
+He served as Governor of Guadeloupe from 1765 to 1768, then as Governor of Saint-Domingue from 1769 to 1772.

 Early years

 Pierre Gédéon René de Nolivos was born on 25 November 1715 in Léogâne in the French colony of Saint-Domingue (now Haiti).

 He was baptized on 17 September 1716 in Léogâne.

 His father, also called Pierre Gédéon, was born in Sauveterre-de-Béarn, son of a judge in the Parliament of Navarre, and took part in a number of privateering expeditions before being sent to Saint-Domingue in 1707.

 His mother was Renée Giet (1683–1756).

 His father arrived in Saint Domingue in 1707 as captain of a free company.

 He was appointed major at Petit-Goâve on 4 December 1717, and knight of the Order of Saint Louis on 23 December 1721.

 He died in Léogane on 14 August 1732.

 Nolivos joined the navy as an ensign and was promoted to lieutenant and then ship's captain (capitaine de vaisseaux).

 In 1745 Pierre Gédéon de Nolivos was an officer in the squadron of the Marquis de Caylus, Governor general of the Windward Islands, who judged him "full of zeal, fire and ambition".

 He was appointed brigadier, then aide général des logis or assistant to the chief of staff of the Army of Bas-Rhin in 1761.